fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The catapult was released and Ibrahim was thrown into the fire.
 God then gave an order to the fire:

     "O fire, be coolness and safety for Ibrahim."
-(Surah Al-Anbiya: 21:69)
+    Quran, surah Al-Anbiya (The Prophets) 21:69

 A miracle occurred, the fire obeyed and burned only his chains.
 Abraham came out from it as if he was coming out from a garden, peaceful, his face illuminated, and not a trace of smoke on his clothes.
 People watched in shock and exclaimed: "Amazing!
 Abraham's God has saved him from the fire!"